Justice League: Crisis on Infinite Earths: Casting

 Part Three posthumously features Kevin Conroy as the DC Animated Universe version of Batman who debuted in Batman: The Animated Series, having completed his voice work before he died in 2022.
-Will Friedle reprised the role as Terry McGinnis from Batman Beyond in Part Two.
+Will Friedle reprised his role as Terry McGinnis from Batman Beyond in Part Two.
 Mark Hamill reprised his role as the Joker from Batman: The Animated Series after previously announcing his retirement from voicing the character following Conroy's death.

 Jason Spisak also reprised his role as Razer from Green Lantern: The Animated Series and Young Justice, while Jennifer Hale voices Aya, replacing Grey DeLisle.

 Release

 Released in three parts in 2024, Part One was released on digital in the U.S. and Canada on January 9, and on Ultra HD Blu-ray and Blu-ray on January 23.
 Part Two and Part Three were made available for online streaming on April 23 and July 16, respectively.
-All 3 films on Ultra HD Blu-ray had native 4K resolution.
+All 3 films on Ultra HD Blu-ray are in native 4K resolution.
 Both were dedicated to Kevin Conroy and George Perez.